Malharhak/Betting-Game/README.md

 * The green tile is an event.
 It will spin a wheel that will decide how much coins you win/lose (random between -10 and 10).
 [Not yet implemented]
 * The purple tile is a great reward of 100 coins.
 You can only reach it in cases that are far away, and this region of the board tend to contain more malus, so that trying to get there is more risky.
 * The orange tile is the best reward and earns 777 coins alone.
 To reach it, you need to play a perfect game (it is 30 moves away from the start), so you need to roll a 6 for the 5 turns.
 This means the chances of getting this reward are basically 1/6^5, which amounts to ~0.01%.
 Almost unreachable, but a good bet for the greedy player.

+##Betting

+Betting can be done in increments of 10£, with a minimum of 10£ and maximum of 100£.
+Each 10£ increase by 1 the money multiplier
+(1 coin = 1£ for 10£ bet.
+1 coin = 2£ for 20£ bet)

 ##Game Engine